Marketing to the LOHAS Food and Beverage Consumer: A Strategic Guide

 Social media is perhaps the most agile and affordable outreach tactic, appropriate for a wide variety of LOHAS audiences.
 Platforms including Facebook, Twitter, Instagram, Snapchat, Pinterest, and others provide both organic and paid opportunities for marketers to engage their target audience with a specific message, or continue an ongoing dialogue.
 Social media also offers the benefit of peer-to-peer sharing capabilities, something that is critically important in specialty food marketing.

 Similarly, print and broadcast media provide an excellent way to reach a large audience quickly, however, the targeting capabilities are much more limited, and the cost is typically significant.

 Digital advertising, both display and programmatic, is another affordable and highly targeted method of reaching a specific target audience.
 One major advantage of digital advertising is its inherent measurability.
 It’s also easier to change out digital campaign messages than it is with other outreach tactics, such as print or broadcast.

-Public Relations is often an important tactic for LOHAS marketing campaigns, and can be very powerful in helping to bring awareness to new products or services.
+Public Relations is often an important tactic for LOHAS specialty food and beverage marketing campaigns, and can be very powerful in helping to bring awareness to new products or services.
 While PR doesn’t require the media dollars that other outreach methods do, it does require a significant time investment to prepare press releases, engage reporters, and work to keep the earned media on message.

 Email and direct mail are two additional strategies for reaching a specific target audience.
 A couple of limitations to note are that some target audiences (particularly low- income populations) can be difficult to reach via direct mail due to unstable housing situations and lack of permanent addresses.
 Email can help to solve this problem; however, marketers will need a strategy for obtaining valid and relevant email addresses.